a natural learning environment

 Canyon of the Eagles takes its name from the American Bald Eagles that winter in the area.
-The park showcases the flora and fauna of Lake Buchanan and provides a refuge for the endangered Black-Capped Vireo, Golden-Cheeked Warbler, and American Bald Eagle.
+The Nature Park showcases the flora and fauna of Lake Buchanan and provides a refuge for the endangered Black-Capped Vireo, Golden-Cheeked Warbler, and American Bald Eagle.

 Lake Buchanan, Burnet County, Texas